dinngo/furucombo-smart-wallet/README.md

 #### Action

-Action is a delegate call by Task Executor for the specific contracts or specific operations.
+Action is the contract delegate call by Task Executor for the specific contracts or specific operations.

 ## License